Zeelient/Zeelient/README.md

 - 👋 Hi, I’m @Zeelient, but call me Zeel.
-Trying to improve my coding skills and get any coding job by learning and practicing many computer languages.
+This account will act as a portfolio as I improve at coding
-- This account will act as a portfolio for most of my stuff.
-I'm open collaborations, internships, and jobs.
-Currently, I have learned HTML, CSS, JS, c++, Java, Python, and mySQL.
+-

 contact me at christinam.kramer@gmail.com